wrannaman/sine/README.md

 ![Sine Wave](http://kur.deepgram.com/_images/tutorial-plot-results.png)

-Predicting whether a given point is above or below a sine wave taken from [Kur](http://kur.deepgram.com/tutorial.html)
+Predicting whether a given point is above or below a sine wave.

+The original tutorial was taken from [Kur](http://kur.deepgram.com/tutorial.html) and looked like a great little model to use to explore other frameworks.

 There are three implementations: Kur, Keras, Tensorflow.